 3. Zero Transparency | Ad fraud detection and prevention is a complete black box

 Finally, there is an issue of trust, as ad fraud prevention vendors typically operate as a complete black box.
-One thing any advertiser should be privy to, is the data and reasoning behind the blocking.
-When you entrust your traffic in the hands of a 3rdparty vendor, giving authority to block users they deem invalid, you should have maximum transparency into that process, without of course divulging the actual filtration techniques.
+One thing any advertiser should be privy to is the data and reasoning behind the blocking.
+When you entrust your traffic in the hands of a 3rdparty vendor, giving authority to block users they deem invalid, you should have maximum transparency into that process, without, of course, divulging the actual filtration techniques.
 Yet legacy ad fraud / click fraud prevention vendors do not disclose any of this information to their clients.
 When a vendor tells you that 10% of your traffic was invalid, you just have to take their word for it.
-Was it higher and the missed a ton of fraud?
-Was it actually lower and they’ve been accidently blocking real authentic users?
-Without transparency, these questions remain unanswered and the client is left in the dark.
+Was it higher, and the missed a ton of fraud?
+Was it actually lower, and they’ve been accidentally blocking real authentic users?
+Without transparency, these questions remain unanswered, and the client is left in the dark.
 We realized at CHEQ that transparency is everything, so we built all of our products with this principal in mind.
 We let our clients download raw, log-level data directly from the platform, so that they may vet our decision making externally.
 We provide granular and detailed fraud reasoning behind every single blocked user, to make sure the client understands why we blocked certain users.
 This is crucial in building trust around such a sensitive topic.

 Ultimately, it’s all about technology.
 To ad fraud and click fraud prevention properly, you need a vendor with real cybersecurity and bot mitigation expertise, not an AdTech company that runs IP blacklists.
 With the technological accuracy comes the transparency, as companies who are doing a good job, typically don’t mind sharing data and showing the clients how they operate.